zulhfreelancer/web3_0-20-6_isConnected/README.md

 This repo is created to assist MetaMask team to understand the context of reported [issue](https://github.com/MetaMask/metamask-extension/issues/4181) by me easier and clearer.

+Note:

+I'm using web3 0.20.6 for this simulation.

 ---

 ### Results